huggingface/transformers/docs/source/task_summary.rst

     >>> tokenizer = AutoTokenizer.from_pretrained("distilbert-base-cased")
     >>> model = AutoModelForMaskedLM.from_pretrained("distilbert-base-cased")

-    >>> sequence = f"Distilled models are smaller than the models they mimic.
-Using them instead of the large versions would help {tokenizer.mask_token} our carbon footprint."
+    >>> sequence = "Distilled models are smaller than the models they mimic.
+Using them instead of the large " \
+    ...     f"versions would help {tokenizer.mask_token} our carbon footprint."

     >>> inputs = tokenizer(sequence, return_tensors="pt")
     >>> mask_token_index = torch.where(inputs["input_ids"] == tokenizer.mask_token_id)[1]